TinyCircuits/Thumby-Website/docs/API/Buttons.md

     * Returns true if either action button is pressed on the thumby.
 * `actionJustPressed()`
     * Returns true if either action button was just pressed on the thumby.
+* `isPressed(mask)`
+    * Returns true if any of the buttons in the binary mask are currently pressed on the thumby.
+* `isJustPressed(mask)`
+    * Returns true if any of the buttons in the binary mask were just pressed on the thumby.

 ---